RailsExample/RailsExample/README.md

 that is being over written ends up being a variable, so there needs to be a conditional statement.

-But writing pre-existing gems might have larger effects that are not immediately apparent.
+But re-writing existing gems might have larger effects that are not immediately apparent.